tialaramex/realistic/README.md

 (cos (* pi 2.5)) == 0

 Numeric literals are written in decimal, 2.75 is exactly two and three quarters.
+The underscore is ignored, so 10\_000 means the same as 10000

 Today the built-in names are only e (the mathematical constant and base of the natural logarithm) and pi (the mathematical constant π)